-As part of the cost-cutting actions that we have recently announced, we are currently in the process of consolidating several of our operating facilities.
-During fiscal year 2009 and in previous years, our operations in California have been distributed among several locations, including Milpitas, San Jose, Fremont and Santa Clara.
-However, upon completion of our current consolidation efforts, our California operations will be primarily centralized in our Milpitas facility.
+As part of the cost-cutting actions, we have consolidated several operating facilities.
+Our California operations are now primarily centralized in our Milpitas facility.
 The consolidation of our California operations into a single campus could further concentrate the risks related to any of the disruptive events described in the preceding paragraph, such as acts of war or terrorism, earthquakes, fires or other natural disasters, if any such event were to impact our Milpitas facility.